- On what physical phenomena is based the effect of reverse osmosis?

 Comparison with other filters

-How do reverse osmosis filters differ from simpler devices that include triple filters and jug filters?
+How do your ro water filters differ from simpler devices that include triple filters and jug filters?

 The triple filter is a three-cone structure with cartridges inside which provide three stages of water purification: